University of Pennsylvania: Art installations

-A white button, known as The Button and officially called the Split Button is a modern art sculpture designed by designed by Swedish sculptor Claes Oldenburg (who specialized in creating oversize sculptures of everyday objects).
-It sits at the south entrance of Van Pelt Library and has button holes large enough for people to stand inside.
-Penn also has a replica of the Love sculpture, part of a series created by Robert Indiana.
-It is a painted aluminum sculpture and was installed in 1998 overlooking College Green.
+The Covenant, a large red sculpture by Alexander Liberman made of rolled milled-steel sheets, was installed in 1975 on Locust Walk as a gateway to the high-rise residences.
+The Button, officially called Split Button, is a modern art sculpture by Claes Oldenburg that sits at the south entrance of Van Pelt Library.
+Penn also has a replica of the Love sculpture, part of a series created by Robert Indiana; installed in 1998, it overlooks College Green.